laurago894/lauragalindez.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate at the Microelectronics and Sensors (MICAS) lab of <a href="https://www.kuleuven.be/english/" target="_blank">Prof. Marian Verhelst</a>, under the guidance of <a href="https://www.esat.kuleuven.be/micas/index.php/marian-verhelst" target="_blank">Prof. Marian Verhelst</a>.
-Previously, I was a visiting researcher at the  <a href="http://starai.cs.ucla.edu/" target="_blank">Statistical and Relational Artificial Intelligence Lab</a>, where I worked with <a href="http://web.cs.ucla.edu/~guyvdb/" target="_blank">Prof. Guy Van den Broeck</a>.
+I am a PhD candidate at the Microelectronics and Sensors (MICAS) lab of [KU Leuven](https://www.kuleuven.be/english/), under the guidance of [Prof. Marian Verhelst](https://www.esat.kuleuven.be/micas/index.php/marian-verhelst).
+My research consists on the proposal of hardware-aware algorithmic strategies for resource scarce application settings.

+Previously, I was a visiting scholar at the [Statistical and Relational Artificial Intelligence Lab](http://starai.cs.ucla.edu/) in UCLA, where I worked with [Prof. Guy Van den Broeck](http://web.cs.ucla.edu/~guyvdb/).